niaid/ACE/NGS/notes/sequence_qc_class.md

 ![](assets/img/image10.png)

--   In nature, during DNA replication, the purpose of DNA polymerisation is to the next complementary base to the new strand.
+-   In nature, during DNA replication, the purpose of DNA polymerisation is to add the next complementary base to the new strand.
--   The purpose of sequencing is to **figuring out what that next base added is**
+-   The purpose of sequencing is to **figure out what that next base added is**
 -   **This is where the various sequencing technologies differ**